 Whether you practice Orthodox Judaism and pre-rip your toilet paper or just take a day off from work and focus on pleasure, “honoring the sabbath” is an important part of weekly life.
 Unfortunately, I did not do a good job of honoring the Sabbath this past year and it seriously negatively affected my happiness in all aspects of my life.

 Towards the end of the year I really started to lose it and I was crying and miserable every week.
 I was unhappy with everything and even lost enjoyment in my favorite past-times.
-Something had to change and pronto before I just up and quit my job and went to live in a tent (I was close!).
+Something had to change, pronto!, before I just got up and quit my job and went to live in a tent (I was close!).

 And then something changed.
 One Sunday morning I woke up and refused to look at my phone or computer for emails, I refused to grade (although there was a mountain I needed to do), I didn’t do anything that I didn’t want to do.
 And guess what, I was happy!
 I woke up the next morning ready to go to work and even though things still went wrong at school, I didn’t freak out or breakdown, I smiled and let it roll off my back.